 Persons wishing to address the Board shall submit a formal request that includes their name and, address, and the topic they desire to present before the Board.
-Each person addressing the Board shall give his/her their name and present the topic listed on their formal request form.
+Each person addressing the Board shall give his/her their name.
 Each person is allotted three minutes until the total time of 30 minutes is used.
 During that period, no person may speak twice until all who desire to speak have had the opportunity to do so.
 Persons desiring more time should follow the procedure of the Board to be placed on the regular agenda.
 The period of public participation may be extended by a vote of the majority of Board members present.